opvia/blueprints/README.md

 ### 1. Create the template in Seal prod

-Create any pages you want to templatein Seal, copy their ids and navigate to the admin panel.
+Create any pages you want to templatein Seal, copy their urls (or ids only) and navigate to the admin panel.
 Go to the ‘Templates’ tab to input the ids of the pages.
 This will download a .zip folder to your computer containing a file for each template entity and a manifest.json file containing the top level information about the template (i.e name).

 ### 2. Upload the folder to this repository
 Click ‘Add file’ (next to the green ‘Code’ button).
 Drag and drop the entire unzipped folder.
 Click on ‘propose changes’ and continue to make a pull request.
 Request review from anyone in the dropdown list.